 This one is pretty self-explanatory.
-Germany has a LOT of trains and they run on the same tracks as cars.
-Always be aware of trains when driving, especially when making a turn at an intersection.
+Germany has a LOT of trains, and they run on the same tracks as cars.
+Always be aware of trains when driving, especially when turning at an intersection.

 Are cars in Germany Left Hand or Right Hand Drive?

 Plenty of people believe that German cars are right-hand drive cars.
 This is not the case.
 Almost all cars in Germany are built as left-hand drive cars because, in Germany, you drive on the road’s right lane.
 It means the driver is on the left car seat of the vehicle.

 In short, it’s the same as the US and the majority of countries around the world.

 All cars in Germany must have third-party liability coverage insurance to be registered in the local motor vehicle registry, even rentals.
 You must always carry proof of your liability insurance in your vehicle with you at all times.